-Under the regime of President Vladimir Putin, the old propaganda and censorship techniques flourish again in Russia.
+Under the regime of President Vladimir Vladimirovich Putin (°1952), the propaganda and censorship techniques flourish again in Russia.
 The principles are the same as in the Stalin era, but the methods used are adapted to modern times.
-Almost all Russian media are controlled by the Kremlin and are often no more than repeating the news items issued by the Kremlin, so that many Russians don't know what's really going on in the world.
+Almost all Russian media are controlled by the Kremlin and are often no more than repeating the news items issued by the Kremlin, so that many Russians don't know what's really going on in the world, or even in their own country.
 The reasoning is reminiscent of the propaganda as it flourished in the time of Bulgakov: the monopoly on information is held by the Kremlin to ensure maximum information security.

-Initially, this critical approach was tolerated, but after an episode of Kukly in February 2000, Lyudmila Verbitskaya, the rector of the Saint Petersburg State University, called to sue the makers of the show.
-On 11 May 2000, the offices of NTV were attacked by the tax authorities, accompanied by members of the secret police FSB.
+Initially, this critical approach was tolerated, but after an episode of Kukly in February 2000, Lyudmila Alekseevna Verbitskaya (°1958), the rector of the Saint Petersburg State University, called to sue the makers of the show.
+On May 11, 2000, the offices of NTV were attacked by the tax authorities, accompanied by members of the secret police FSB.
 As happened with other critics of the regime, Gusinsky was arrested and charged with fraud.
 One year later, on April 14, 2001, NTV was acquired under force by the state energy company Gazprom.
-Oil tycoon Mikhail Khodorkovsky had tried to keep the station independent by offering an investment of 200 million, but it didn't help.
+Oil tycoon Mikhail Borisovich Khodorkovsky (°1963) had tried to keep the station independent by offering an investment of 200 million, but it didn't help.
 The acquisition by Gazprom was the end of the station's independency.
-NTV became one of the many media controlled by the Kremlin and General Manager Vladimir Kulistikov began to systematically exclude any critical coverage of the Kremlin.
+NTV became one of the many media controlled by the Kremlin and General Manager Vladimir Mikhailovich Kulistikov (°1952) began to systematically exclude any critical coverage of the Kremlin.

 Facts and fictions of the Friday briefings

-After the acquisition by Gazprom, NTV started attending the so-called Friday briefings, formal weekly meetings with the press at the Kremlin, led by Vladislav Surkov, deputy head of the presidential staff from 1999 to 2011, on which the press is told what can be published and how it should be formulated.
+After the acquisition by Gazprom, NTV started attending the so-called Friday briefings, which are formal weekly meetings with the press at the Kremlin, led by Vladislav Yuryevich Surkov (°1964), deputy head of the presidential staff from 1999 to 2011, on which the press is told what can be published and how it should be formulated.